— Last Sunday's Sermons —

 Chris Mueller will take us through key passages in Scripture, laying the biblical foundation for marriage.
 Marriage (and all other relationships) are created by God and we are to follow His “blueprint” so that we bring Him glory through those relationships!

 Repent and return to real repentance!
 We will look at this essential doctrine of repentance.
 What does it mean?
 Is it really necessary?
 What does it look like?
 I’ve already repented, so do I need to keep doing it?
 How do I know if my repentance is real?
 This is a challenging message, but the result if applied, is so sweet in the life of a Christ follower.

-“What do people believe about the future?
+What do people believe about the future?
 What do other religions teach about the end?
-What makes the Bible any different?
-And why should we trust it over all the other religious views on the end times?
-Nigel Shailer will answer all these questions this Sunday Night.
-Come and gain massive confidence on why you can trust the Bible’s teaching on how things end for the human race on earth.”
+What makes the Bible any different, and why should we trust it over all the other religious views on the end times?
+Gain massive confidence in why you can trust the Bible’s teaching on how things end for the human race on Earth.

 This Sunday we go on a momentous journey through John 21, showing that even broken people (like Peter and like us) can be restored to serve God.

 Why should we believe what the Bible says about the future?
 Tonight we look at past prophecies and how accurate/inaccurate they have been.

 Paul’s exhortation to Timothy is to be a useful vessel for His glory.
 Last week, we learned that what he was to flee and pursue in order to be pure.
 This week, we learn what it means to live with grace in the face of opposition.